 Your feet provide your body with balance and mobility, so it’s important to take care of them to make sure they can function and support you properly.
 Try these foot-friendly gadgets to help you get around in comfort.

-Orthotics and specialized footwear can ease pressure on your joints and make walking more comfortable.
+Orthotics and specialized footwear can ease pressure on your joints and make walking more comfortable, according to the Arthritis Foundation.
 While there are no official recommendations on footwear for PsA, some support communities for people with arthritis recommend shoes with supportive or rocker soles and removable orthotic inserts.

 A shoehorn is an assistive device that makes it easier to slide your foot into a shoe.
-Some have longer handles that can eliminate the need to bend down when putting shoes on.
+Some have long handles that can eliminate the need to bend down when putting shoes on.

 No-tie shoelaces and Velcro fasteners

-Often made from elastic, these stretchy shoelaces can turn any pair of lace-up shoes into slip-ons.
+Often made from elastic, these stretchy shoelaces can turn any pair of lace-up shoes into a slip-on pair.
 It’s also helpful to wear shoes with Velcro fasteners for shoe closure to prevent stress on the hands.

 PsA affects different people in different ways.
-Depending on how your mobility is affected by your symptoms, your doctor or physical therapist may recommend that you use an assistive device to help you walk, such as:
+Depending on how your mobility is affected by your symptoms, your doctor or physical therapist may recommend that you use an assistive device to help you walk.

-- canes, which can be useful if you have pain in one side of your body that makes it hard to balance or walk
+- canes, which can be useful if you have pain in one side of your body that makes it hard to balance or walk, per the Arthritis Foundation

 - walkers, which can provide additional support if you feel unsteady on your feet

-- wheelchairs, which may be necessary if you have more severe PsA that’s impacting your ability to walk
+- wheelchairs, which may be necessary if you have more severe PsA that’s reducing your ability to walk

 The chair at your office can make a big difference in your ability to get your job done, especially during a PsA flare.